faithybest/alx-zero_day/0x03-git/README.md

-ready to do hard things in alx
+ready to do hard things in alx undated